-The Indian tax department, nowadays, seems to be on a tax collection spree.
+The India tax Filing department, nowadays, seems to be on a tax collection spree.
 Post sending ‘Friendly notices’ to Walmart and Flipkart, the taxman has now sent notices to several Multi-national Companies (MNCs) asking them to file returns for the assessment year 2011-12 furnishing details of income they earned in India.
 Such MNCs, mostly based out of USA, are primarily engaged in the service sector – such as engineering services and so on; and may not even have any subsidiary or representative office in India.
-The issued notices have the tax department seeking details of incomes which the department claims to have escaped assessment in India.
+The issued notices have the India tax filing department seeking details of incomes which the department claims to have escaped assessment in India.

 It is difficult to say how these companies, to which notice have been sent, were selected; however, it does appear to have been based on data extracted from payments made by Indian customers.